RantaSec/wineventhound-poc/README.md

 ```
 index=wineventlog EventID=4624 LogonType IN(2,4,5,8,9,10) TargetUserSid="S-1-5-21-*"
 | stats values(TargetUserSid) as Sessions by Computer
-| Rename Computer as DNSHostName
+| rename Computer as DNSHostName
 ```